marcus-sa/backwood/src/Feathers/README.md

 ```

-then it's also recommended to remove most of the providers, as Feathers will be handling everything else
+then it's also recommended to remove most of the providers, as Feathers will be handling everything else.
-and add the Backwood providers to the application

 > start/app.js
 ```js
 const providers = [
     '@adonisjs/framework/providers/AppProvider',